Atienn/CART315P2/README.md

 Ideally, play the prototype before looking at the playtest questions.

-Start from the "Tutorial" scene.
+Start from the "Wanderer" scene.